MalagoudSP/Zerodha-Replica/README.md

  Overview
 ---

    The Zerodha Clone is a frontend project that replicates the user interface and experience of the popular Indian stockbroking platform, Zerodha.
 The project is built using React.js, with a focus on creating a      clean, responsive, and intuitive design that mirrors Zerodha's platform.

- Features
+ ##Features
 ---

-   Responsive design with Bootstrap
+  • Responsive design with Bootstrap

-   Clean and intuitive UI
+  • Clean and intuitive UI

-   Fast, lightweight frontend setup
+  • Fast, lightweight frontend setup

 ---

- Tech Stack
+ ##Tech Stack

-   HTML5
+ • HTML5

-   CSS3
+ • CSS3

+ • Bootstrap 5

-   JavaScript
+ • JavaScript

-   ---

- License

-   This project is licensed under the MIT License.